filiphric/how-to-steal-ai-job/slides.md

   - scaled MCP to 12k employees in two months
   - they installed their client called goose on everyone’s laptop
   - they are using whitelist and provisioning processes for installing new MCPs
-  - they are holsinf weekly sessions, workshops, office hours to share knowledge across the company
+  - they are hosting weekly sessions, workshops, office hours to share knowledge across the company
-- I think this is truly inspiring and we need more of that
+- I think this is truly inspiring and I think **we need more of that**
 - and it’s not just me saying this

 -->